Chicken Pox In Teens

 Teens are more concerned about permanent scarring and are more cooperative with not itching and keeping lotion on the chicken pox to ease the discomfort.

-Teens and others may not realize that they have been exposed to chicken pox and spread the virus before they develop symptoms.
-Some of the earliest symptoms of chicken pox include the following:
+Teens and others may not realize that they have been exposed to chicken pox and spread the varicella virus before they show any warnings.
+Some of the earliest symptoms include the following:

 The most easily recognized chicken pox symptom is the rash that starts as a red spot, develops into an itchy blister that breaks open, and forms a scab.